Nolan Arenado Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.11).
+- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.06).

-- Reds pitchers combine to rank 23rd in baseball in home runs allowed (61 total, 1.3 per game).
+- Reds pitchers combine to give up 63 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- Lively (1-2) takes the mound for the Reds to make his second start of the season.
+- Weaver (1-2 with a 6.54 ERA and 31 strikeouts in 31 2/3 innings pitched) gets the start for the Reds, his seventh of the season.

-- The righty last pitched on Friday against the New York Yankees, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.
+- The righty's last appearance was on Saturday against the New York Yankees, when he threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.

+- In six games this season, the 29-year-old has a 6.54 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .305 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.